 Procurement Card Audits

 As Pcard use continues to expand, the need to audit these transactions has grown proportionately.
 A daily review of the incoming transaction file combined with onsite audits ensures compliance.
-In a broad way the audits ensure users are properly following the Business Expense Policy/Guidelines as well as the Pcard Policy.
+In a broad way the audits ensure users are properly following the Business Expense Policy/Guidelines (PDF) as well as the Pcard Policy.
 The audits are also used to solicit feedback to improve the program.

 When reviewing the daily transaction file the primary concern is the reasonability of the charge, does the supplier appear appropriate for the needs of the department?
 There are several other actions that may initiate further investigation:

 - Splitting of charges

 If there is a transaction that appears questionable an email will be sent to the cardholder requesting a justification for the transaction.

 Periodically, Disbursements Compliance Analysts will visit departments on all three campuses, and review their files.
 During this review, easy access to properly maintained paperwork is expected.
 As with the daily review, the following items will initiate further investigation: